-St. Cloud State typically offers more than 300 graduate assistantships annually.
-This results in approximately 30 percent of our full-time graduate students having a graduate assistantship.
+St. Cloud State typically offers approximately 300 graduate assistantships each year.
+This results in nearly 30 percent of our full-time graduate students having a graduate assistantship.
 Graduate assistantships are academically-related employment appointments reserved for graduate students.
 There are three types of assistantships: program assistants, research assistants and teaching assistants.